Masterchef365/klystron/README.md

 # Idea
 Set different time in the ubo for each of the portals!
 That makes it time travel on the other side...

+Make it so that the portal motion for each eye in VR is independent - if you walked forward so that the edge of the portal seperated your eyes they would _actually seperate_